 I’m being careful of labeling the salad as the “healthier” option, because that’s not always the case.
 In fact, it’s more like the Wellness Diet thinking.

 Intuitive eating doesn’t mean you always need to eat dessert, either, or eat breakfast first thing in the morning.
 But if you do, it means being okay with it.
 It doesn’t mean that you always need to eat three meals and two snacks every day.

 But, it does incorporate some practical thinking.
 If you feel better with two snacks, then you should take the extra time to plan for those snacks.
 Or buy one out if you forget your afternoon snack.

-Or, if you know your next meal will be delayed, it means means eating another meal prior even if you’re not super hungry (more on practical hunger here).
+Or, if you know your next meal will be delayed, it means eating another meal prior even if you’re not super hungry (more on practical hunger here).